KBY538/manwomanclassification/README.md

 > In default, you can prepare dataset automatically.
 But you must have below things.
 - image data
 - csv file containing `image id` and `[attribute]` columns
 : csv file contains annotations. `image id` is filename of image. `[attribute]` is attribute name which you want to classify.
 It must be contained in columns of csv file.
-The value of attribute must be 1 or -1.
-The data of label -1 will classify as 0, and the data of label 1 will classify 1.
+The value of attribute must be 1 or -1(or not 1).
+The data of label -1(or not 1) will classify as 0, and the data of label 1 will classify 1.
 - number of images per class

 ## Usage